 How to prevent your cheesecake water bath from leaking

 Today I am discussing a very important topic – how to prevent your cheesecake water bath from leaking.
 Water baths are totally necessary with cheesecake (at least most of the time), but boy are they a pain.
+Why do I think they are necessary, you might ask?
+Well often without one a cheesecake will brown around the edges, be a little drier, fall in the center while cooling and most likely crack.
+I prefer to avoid all of those things, so I use a water bath.
+If you are cool with cracks and such, by all means avoid the water bath.
+But if you’re using the water bath, leaks aren’t fun.
 And have you ever met a springform pan that doesn’t leak?
 Because I haven’t.

 Fortunately I discovered a little secret a few months ago and today I finally am sharing it.
 Ever since then, I’ve yet to have a water bath leak.
 It’s the best.
 So let’s just go ahead and walk through the whole process of baking a cheesecake, beginning to end (secret included).